tuppers360/Vega/README.md

 # Vega
 Vega

 A sample vehicle dealer app built with Angular 2, ASP.NET Core and Entity Framework Core.
-This is part of my Udemy course: "Build a Real-world App with ASP.NET Core and Angular 2".
+This is part of Mosh Hamedani's Udemy course: "Build a Real-world App with ASP.NET Core and Angular 2".

 To run the project:
 $ npm install